oracle/rwloadsim/docs/ERRORLIST.md

 generated executable.
 Note that rwloadsim cannot complete verify no sensitive inforation is put in the executable.

+### RWL-291 warning: "opening a file with '%s' in the file name is deprecated"
+In version 3.1, you need to change your syntax for opening files to use either of these assignment operators: >=, >>=, <=, |=, =| in stead of using similar characters as part of the text string assigned to the file variable.

+### RWL-292 error: "opening a file with '%s' in the file name is no longer supported"
+In version 3.1, you need to change your syntax for opening files to use either of these assignment operators: >=, >>=, <=, |=, =| in stead of using similar characters as part of the text string assigned to the file variable.
+To allow the previous behavior, use $pre31fileassign:on directive.

+### RWL-293 warning: "closing a file with an operator used for open"
+You are using one of the operators used to open a file or pipeline to close a file by assigning null to it.
+You should use the := operator.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it